How to Clean Stove Burners in 8 Simple Steps

 Photo: Oleg Opryshko / Adobe Stock

-Follow the same instructions for cleaning the burner caps in step three.
+Follow the same instructions for cleaning the burner caps as in step three.
 You may notice gunk inside the port holes.
-Use a straightened-out paper clip or bobby pin to clean it out—just be gentle on the metal.
-A toothpick or another less sturdy object is not a great choice for this task, as it can break off into the ports.
+Use a straightened-out paper clip, bobby pin, or a soft-bristled toothbrush to clean it out—just be gentle on the metal.
+A toothpick or another less-sturdy object is not a good choice for this task, as it can break off into the ports.

-Apply it to the surface area of the oven components, and scrub any caked-on food or dirt with an old toothbrush.
+Apply the paste to the surface area of the oven components, and scrub away any caked-on food or dirt with an old toothbrush.
 You may need to repeat this process a few times.

-Once you’ve cleaned all the components to your satisfaction, rinse them with warm water and set them aside to dry.
+Once all of the components are cleaned to your satisfaction, rinse them with warm water and set them aside to dry.
 Meanwhile, you can clean the stovetop with a cleaning spray or the baking soda paste; make sure to wipe it clean and let it dry before replacing the components.
 If you’ve got time, you might clean under the stove as well.

 A modern gas stove